 - Drain the toilet TANK (not the bowl), spray it down with the Norwex Descaler, let it sit for 5 minutes, and scrub it clean with a Spirisponge.
 Wipe it clean with a wet Enviro Cloth.

-- Clean the bowl with the Sanira toilet system by pressing the brush down for 4 seconds and scrubbing the bowl until stains start to loosen up.
+- Clean the bowl with a squirt of Bathroom Cleaner and the Ergonomic Toilet Brush.
 Let it sit for 10 minutes, give it another scrub, and flush the bowl.
-Repeat if necessary.
-If you have hard water build up in the toilet bowl itself, pour a bucket of water in, to get rid of the water in the bowl, and squirt Norwex Blue Diamond Cleaner under the rim and on any stained areas.
-Let it sit for 10-15 minutes, then uses a Spirisponge or Spirinett to scrub away the stains.
+If you have hard water build up in the toilet bowl itself, pour a bucket of water in, to get rid of the water in the bowl, and squirt Norwex Descaler under the rim and on any stained areas.
+Let it sit for 10-15 minutes, then uses a Spirisponge or Spirinett (use gently!) to scrub away the stains.

 - Wipe each mirror down with a wet Enviro Cloth and follow up with a dry Window Cloth.